lidofinance/lido-dao/docs/oracle-operator-manual.md

 ## TL;DR

-1. Generate an Ethereum address and propose it as oracle address via the «Add Member» button [in the app UI].
+1. Generate an Ethereum address and propose it as oracle address via the "Add Member" button [in the app UI].
 2. Facilitate the DAO members to approve your oracle address.
 3. Launch and sync Ethereum 1.0 node pointed to Goerli with JSON-RPC endpoint enabled.
 4. Launch and sync Lighthouse node pointed to Pyrmont with RPC endpoint enabled (Prysm is not yet supported).